kristopolous/mansnip/README.md

 ![the old way](http://i.9ol.es/animate.gif)

-Stop wasting time with the 1980s ways of manually stumbling through manuals and say goodbye to these problems once and for all!
+Stop wasting time with the old way of manually stumbling through manuals.
+Say goodbye to these problems once and for all!

 **Finally there's a better way!**